awsdocs/aws-doc-sdk-examples/gov2/kms/README.md

 `go run ReEncryptDatav2.go -k KeyID -d DATA`

 - _KeyID_ is the ID of the AWS KMS key to use for reencrypting the data.
-- _DATA_ is the data, to reencrypt, as a string.
+- _DATA_ is the data to reencrypt, as a string.

 The unit test accepts similar values in _config.json_.